chromium/chromium/docs/updater/protocol_3_1.md

  *   `cohortname`: A human-readable string identifying the semantics behind the current cohort.
 For example, this might be displayed to the user and indicate the channel or experimental status.
 Default: "".
+ *   `release_channel`: The target channel that the app switches to.
+For example an app can have stable, beta, dev, and canary channels.
+Note switching to an older channel may have no effect until the older channel catches up with the install.
+Ex: a machine on today's beta (107.0.5304.62) that is switched to stable will stay on that version until 107 ships to stable.
+Downgrade can be forced by the use of the `rollback_allowed` in the `updatecheck` node.
  *   `data`: A list of `data` objects.
  *   `disabled`: A list of `disabled` objects.
  *   `enabled`: Indicates whether the application is enabled on the client.
 As